Updated April 24, 2026

 How to Become a Health Information Technician

-You can start working as a health information technician in 2.2 years with $18k-$60k in training — that's faster than most associate-level health care careers but requires more specialized education than medical assistant programs.
+You can start working as a health information technician in 2.2 years with $18k-$60k in training — faster than most associate-level health care careers but slower than certificate programs like medical assisting.

 Education